Integration theory for infinite dimensional volatility modulated Volterra processes: Calculus with respect to the integral

-Another property we want to investigate in this section are two projection equalities with respect to the CONS $(e_k)_{k\in\N}$ of $\caH_2$.
+Another property we want to investigate in this subsection are two projection equalities with respect to the CONS $(e_k)_{k\in\N}$ of $\caH_2$.
 The first one is given by the application $\caK_g(Y)(t,s)$ to $e_k$, which yields

-which is easy to see from \eqref{eq:defKg}, where $g(e_k)\in \caH_2$ is defined by $g(t,s)e_k$ for all $0\leq s<t\leq T$.
+which is easy to see from (\ref{eqdefKg}), where $g(e_k)\in\caH_2$ is defined by $g(t,s)e_k$ for all $0\leq s<t\leq T$.
 The other projection equality is integration with respect to $X^k=\langle X,e_k\rangle_{\caH_2}$, which is a real-valued stochastic process.
-Applying the definition of the stochastic integral \eqref{eq:defintegral} invoking \eqref{eq:motivationintegral1} with $\caH_2=\R$ we see
+Applying the definition of the stochastic integral (\ref {eqdefintegral}) invoking (\ref{eqmotivationintegral1}) with $\caH _2=\R$, we see

 where $Y$ is a stochastic process taking values in a Hilbert space $\caH_3$.
-Note that if $\caH_3=\R$, the function $s\mapsto\caK_{\langle g,e_k\rangle}(Y)(t,s)$ is real-valued, so we can relate this to the one-dimensional case treated in \cite{vmlv}.
+Note that if $\caH_3=\R$, the function $s\mapsto\caK _{\langle g,e_k\rangle}(Y)(t,s)$ is real-valued, so we can relate this to the one-dimensional case treated in \cite{vmlv}.
 In order to recover exactly that situation, one has to assume $\caH_1=\R$, too.